-Recently in countries like the UK, we have targeted the problem of plastic bags with supermarkets now charging at least 5p should we not bring our own.
-Next up we must tackle a wider range of single-use plastic with plastic bottles clearly in our sights.
+Recently in countries like the UK, we have targeted the problem of plastic bags, with supermarkets now charging at least 5p should we not bring our own.
+Next up, we must tackle a wider range of single-use plastic with plastic bottles clearly in our sights.

 A lot of effort and oil goes into making one plastic bottle.
 A petroleum derivative known as polyethylene terephthalate is used to manufacture most plastic bottles.
 In fact, to get an idea of how much oil is required, you could fill each plastic bottle by a third with oil.
 That is how much is used to produce each one.
-It also takes triple the amount of water to make a plastic water bottle than it does to fill it14.
+It also takes triple the amount of water to make a plastic water bottle than it does to fill it10.

 And we’re using a lot of oil.
 To give you an idea of how much oil the US uses, it was once the largest exporter of oil.
 Now it is the largest importer, importing more than 2 million barrels per day.
-One of the reasons for this increase is the growth in the production of plastics of which single-use plastic bottles are a big part.
+One of the reasons for this increase is the growth in the production of plastics, of which single-use plastic bottles are a big part.
 Research suggests that the production of new plastics will require 20% of our oil production within 35 years7.

 What’s more, our health is also linked to the oceans.
 This is the place where a large number of plastic bottles end up.
 Marine plants produce more than 70% of the oxygen that we breathe.
 However, plastic bottles that make their way into the ocean are consumed by marine life.
-Some of this marine life form part of the human food chain.
+Some of this marine life forms part of the human food chain.

 Plastic bottles also contain a chemical known as Bisphenol A or BPA.
 This is a chemical that we use to harden the plastic and make it clear.
-However, BPA is a known endocrine disruptor1.
+However, BPA is a known endocrine disruptor2.
 As a result, many health professionals now consider it to be a risk to human health.

-A wide range of problems such as cancer, fertility reduction and defects in babies have been linked to BPA.
+A wide range of problems, such as cancer, fertility reduction, and defects in babies, have been linked to BPA.
 What is also a concern is the fact that 96% of pregnant women have been found to have BPA in their bodies3.

 The concerns do not stop with BPA.
 Plastic bottles also contain phthalates.
 This chemical gives plastic an element of flexibility.
 However, like BPA, it is also an endocrine disruptor.
-As a result, there is a link to a reduction in sperm count, tumours and even gender development problems.
+As a result, there is a link to a reduction in sperm count, tumors, and even gender development problems.

 These animals consume them, mistaking them for food.
-Plastic bottles and bottle tops can clog up the stomach and intestines and birds are choking on them.
+Plastic bottles and bottle tops can clog up the stomach and intestines, and birds are choking on them.

 To gain an understanding of how much plastic is in the ocean, we only need to look at the Great Pacific Garbage Patch.

-At 1.6 million square kilometres in size, it is three times the size of France.
+At 1.6 million square kilometers in size, it is three times the size of France.
 However, we estimate that 1.8 trillion separate pieces of plastic can be found here4.
 This is perhaps the most visible indication that plastic in the ocean is an issue.
 It proves just why we should think about going plastic-free.

 First and foremost, we need to reduce.
 We don’t need plastic bottles, especially with eco-friendly alternatives available.
 Instead of purchasing a bottle of water, we should refill reusable bottles and use water fountains.

 Bottled water is a significant contributor to the problem.
 However, many believe that bottled water is better for us, but that is not necessarily the case.
-Studies have found that bottled water is no safer than tap water9.
+Studies have found that bottled water is no safer than tap water5.

 Sometimes a simple switch can do the trick, using bar soap rather than shower gel in plastic bottles.
 Buying washing powder in cartons rather than liquid in bottles.

 Finally, recycling is vital.
 Realistically there is sometimes no current easy alternative to plastic bottles.
-When you do need them to ensure they are recycled as best they can be in your area.
-Ultimately if there’s vastly less plastic we don’t need to consume needing recycling locally there’s also a chance we can reduce our need to ship our plastic waste problem to someone else.
+When you do need them ensure they are recycled as best they can be in your area.
+Ultimately if there’s vastly less plastic we don’t need to consume needing recycling locally, there’s also a chance we can reduce our need to ship our plastic waste problem to someone else.